OTHER TWIN CITIES HOCKEY MUST-DOs

 2. Watch a professional hockey game

 Want to see some of the world’s best hockey players face off?
-Minnesota’s capital city has a pair of options: the NHL’s Minnesota Wild and the Premier Hockey Federation’s Minnesota Whitecaps.
+Minnesota’s capital city has a premier option: the NHL’s Minnesota Wild.
 Get your hands on some tickets and head to downtown St. Paul a couple hours before the game.
 Make sure to have dinner at either Tom Reid’s Hockey City Pub (a hangout jam-packed with hockey memorabilia) or Herbie’s on the Park (a restaurant inspired by the legacy of Herb Brooks).
 Speaking of Herbie, don’t miss getting your photo taken with the statue of the legendary coach just outside the doors of the St. Paul RiverCentre.

 Before you find your seats for a Wild game at Xcel Energy Center, take your time checking out the historical displays, trophies and photos, as well as jerseys from every Minnesota high school team, throughout the arena.
 But don’t be late getting to your spot for the game.
 You don’t want to miss yelling “Let’s!
 Play!
 Hockey!” just moments before the opening faceoff.

-Just outside of Minneapolis sits Richfield Ice Arena, the home rink of the Minnesota Whitecaps of the Premier Hockey Federation, the only professional women’s hockey team in Minnesota to regularly play games in the state.
+Just outside of Minneapolis sits Richfield Ice Arena, the home rink of the Minnesota Whitecaps, the only professional women’s hockey team in Minnesota to regularly play games in the state.
 The 2019 NWHL champions feature a slew of past, present and future national and Olympic team members, battling for women’s pro hockey supremacy in front of capacity crowds.